Akuli/BananaGUI/README.md

 ```

 So we know that it's a `tkinter.Checkbutton` and we know its memory
 address.
-But if we have multiple checkboxes, that isn't really useful
+But if we have more than one checkbox, that isn't really useful
 for distinguishing them from each other.

 Let's do the same thing with BananaGUI: